OPEN & ACCESSIBLE YEAR-ROUND BY PERSONAL WATERCRAFT

 If you haven’t planned your beach day yet, what are you waiting for!
 Explore this page for all the details to plan your trip.

-During Jetty Island Days (July 5 - Labor Day), the 60-passenger ferry operates daily*.
-The ferry departs from Jetty Landing, adjacent to the boat launch at 10th Street and W. Marine View Drive.
-Pick up available boarding passes upon arrival at the Jetty Island Kiosk.
-Available return time passes can be picked upon arrival to the Jetty.
+During Jetty Island Days the ferry operates Monday, July 5 and then Wednesday, July 7 through Labor Day.
+The ferry operates five days a week (Wednesday through Sunday).* The ferry departs from Jetty Landing, adjacent to the boat launch at 10th Street and W. Marine View Drive.

 Cancellations & Closures*